 What happens if our charity declines the offer?

-The charity is free to say no. GoldPaid then returns all the items by tracked, insured Royal Mail at no cost.
+The charity is free to say no. GoldPaid then returns all the items by tracked, signed-for Royal Mail at no cost.
 There is no charge for requesting a valuation and none for declining it.

 When and how does our charity get paid?